 Who replaces the apostles?
 According to you, all the faithful in each locality replace this central power, which certainly did exist, and to which those who were of God listened.
 But in vain do I seek for some proof that such authority was entrusted to all.
 You do not and cannot say now that Christian assemblies have the right to choose them, and that it is their duty to do so, but you do not quote any passage.

-&#8220;They *rightly* believe that, in so acting, they do a work pleasing to the Lord.&#8221; This is all you have to say.
-And then you proclaim, &#8220;We have just seen that the churches have the necessary authority for designating their elders and their deacons.&#8221; But you must feel the ground slipping from under your feet, and that the whole building is ready to crumble.
+"They *rightly* believe that, in so acting, they do a work pleasing to the Lord."
+This is all you have to say.
+And then you proclaim, "We have just seen that the churches have the necessary authority for designating their elders and their deacons."
+But you must feel the ground slipping from under your feet, and that the whole building is ready to crumble.
 You wish to prop it up.
-You say, &#8220;The apostles made use of the form of election, they chose Matthias.&#8221; Is this a proof that we can choose apostles?
-You overthrow all your arguments by this example, for were this example worth anything it would *rightly* authorize you to choose apostles; but things did not happen thus.
+You say, "The apostles made use of the form of election, they chose Matthias."
+Is this a proof that we can choose apostles?
+You overthrow all your arguments by this example, for were this example worth anything it would rightly authorize you to choose apostles; but things did not happen thus.
 The qualifications were plainly pointed out.
-It must be men who had followed the Lord from the baptism of John; then they set two before the Lord *(estesan duo)* who answered, as one must believe, to those conditions..
+It must be men who had followed the Lord from the baptism of John; then they set two before the Lord (*estesan duo*) who answered, as one must believe, to those conditions.
 But

 {333}

 they did not dare to choose between the two, and they drew lots.
-You have altered the sense of the word by saying, &#8220;They chose Matthias,&#8221; and &#8220;This presentation was then confirmed.&#8221; They say, &#8220;Thou, Lord, which knowest the hearts of all men, shew whether of these two *thou hast chosen,* that he may take part of this ministry and apostleship.&#8221; How dare any one thus alter the word?
-But all is well, so long as one can maintain one&#8217;s position.
+You have altered the sense of the word by saying, "They chose Matthias," and "This presentation was then confirmed."
+They say, "Thou, Lord, which knowest the hearts of all men, shew whether of these two *thou hast chosen*, that he may take part of this ministry and apostleship."
+How dare any one thus alter the word?
+But all is well, so long as one can maintain one's position.

 Deacons were elected: we have spoken of them elsewhere.
-It was a temporal matter, with which the apostles refused to burden themselves; just as Paul, in another case, wishing to remain free from all reproach, refused to take the brethren&#8217;s money, unless some one from amongst themselves were chosen to take charge of it with him.
+It was a temporal matter, with which the apostles refused to burden themselves; just as Paul, in another case, wishing to remain free from all reproach, refused to take the brethren's money, unless some one from amongst themselves were chosen to take charge of it with him.
 But what has this to do with the overseers of the Church, who are the servants of God?
 The deacons were servants of the Church, as Phoebe, servant of the church at Cenchrea.
 They chose deputies at Antioch.
 You must be much at a loss for quotations, if you are obliged to quote this passage.
 These were occasional deputies in order to put a stop to a tumult in the Church, and this has not the slightest connection with the permanent authorities established over the Church, and there is not a word said of their nomination.
 They decided that Paul and Barnabas, who had argued in vain against the judaizing Christians, should go up, and others with them, to Jerusalem.
 How were they appointed?
 There is a perfect silence on this point.
-I think it very probable that they were chosen by general consent, since they were *their deputies.* There is not a word which says that they were appointed by lot.
+I think it very probable that they were chosen by general consent, since they were *their deputies*.
+There is not a word which says that they were appointed by lot.